mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 and starships already in circulation.

-As tensions continued to rise, Styryx stoked the flames by appointing a naval commission in 970 to ‘manage’ the Solomani Autonomous Region, a sure-fire sign that an invasion was being planned.
+As tensions continued to rise, Styryx stoked the flames by appointing a naval commission in 970 to 'manage' the Solomani Autonomous Region, a sure-fire sign that an invasion was being planned.
 He channelled the majority of the Imperial military budget to the navy at